 String Quartet no.1

-This piece emerged at a time when I was exploring different ways of expressing joy in music (an emotion I have written about here).
-In this case, I was trying to find poems and images that would somehow embody or even evoke the qualities of joy.
+This piece emerged at a time when I was exploring different ways of expressing joy in music.
+In this case, I was trying to find poems and images that would somehow embody or even evoke joy.
 The idea was that I could then draw on these sources to inspire the compositional process.

 I started by looking more closely at the qualities of joy.
 One key feature of this emotion, I discovered, is its ephemeral, elusive, transient quality.
 Yet it is not entirely random: joy tends to arise in situations such as falling in love, witnessing a sunset, making a discovery, receiving a gift, the birth of a child, playfulness, and so on.
 There seems to be an underlying connection between all these situations, though it is hard to define exactly.
 We can at least say that joy is usually evoked by (and perhaps reveals) what it is that we value and cherish in life, no matter how small or commonplace.